 A number of methodologies exist for determining roadway LOS.
 Since the methodology used in this study must be applied to both existing and forecasted future year conditions, a key determinant in selecting the appropriate methodology was the nature of forecast outputs available from the regional travel demand forecasting model.
 Also, the model used in this study produces only daily forecasts of traffic volumes, so a methodology based on daily volumes was required.
-To convert daily traffic volume to an LOS grade, the methodology described in the Florida Department of Transportation's (FDOT) Level of Service Standards and Guidelines Manual (April 1992) was used.
-The FDOT methodology results in a range of daily volumes that correspond to each LOS grade.
-This methodology is the same as the one used by the Monterey County Congestion Management Agency (CMA) to prepare their Congestion Management Program (CMP).
+The Congestion Management Program (CMP) uses the intersection level of service methodology from the Highway Capacity Manual (HCM) to determine which signalized roadway section requires deficiency plans.
+The FDOT arterial LOS methodology is used by the CMP to forecast future LOS using MCTAM model outputs and assess the cumulative impacts of forecasted development on the regional transportation system.

 The FDOT manual includes three sets of LOS tables representing different area types: urbanized, transitioning, and rural.
 These tables reflect differences in the assumed capacities and free flow speeds that are primarily a function of differences in driver behavior between these area types.
 The "transitioning" area type tables were selected for this analysis because the Fort Ord region is a mix of low density urban and rural areas.
 The "urbanized" tables were also considered, but were not selected because they are intended to be used for major metropolitan areas.